 When a database failure is detected, AM takes steps to recover from the failure by selecting the best copy of the effected database to activate.
 The BCSS process goes like this:

-- A failure is detected by AM or by Managed Availability.
+- A failure is detected by AM or managed availability.
 This process can also be started by an administrator who initiates a targetless switchover.

 - The attempt copy last logs (ACLL) subprocess tries to copy any missing log files from the server that last hosted the active copy of the database.

-- The PAM issues a mount request to the information store.
-If the database does not mount, AM goes back to step two.
+- PAM issues a mount request to the information store.
+If the database doesn't mount, AM goes back to step two.

-There is some additional logic in this process if the failover event is trigged by a monitoring event.
-The additional logic will ensure that the server taking over the active database is in better health than the server it came from.
+There is some additional logic in this process if the failover event is triggered by a log monitoring event.
+The additional logic ensures that the server taking over the active database is in better health than the server it came from.

 DAG quorum modes

-A DAG is a specific implementation of a Windows Server Cluster.
-The Exchange components of DAGs rely on the underlying Windows Server Cluster technology to work.
+A DAG is a specific implementation of a Windows Server Failover Cluster (WSFC).
+The Exchange components of DAGs rely on the underlying WSFC technology to work.
 The concept of quorum is essential to understanding how to implement and manage DAGs.

 Quorum is the idea that, in the event of a failure of some DAG members, there are rules to govern what resources the remaining members can provide.
 These quorum rule sets exist to provide consistent operation of a DAG and act as a tiebreaker in situations where DAG nodes lose communication with each other.

-When a DAG has an even number of nodes, it uses Node & File Share Majority quorum mode.
+When a DAG has an even number of nodes, it uses the Node & File Share Majority quorum mode.
 In this mode, an external witness server acts as the tiebreaker.
-When running in this mode, each DAG node member gets a single vote, but the witness server gives one of the DAG nodes an additional vote.
+Each DAG node member gets a single vote, but the witness server gives one of the DAG nodes an additional vote.
 The cluster quorum data is stored on each member's local system disk, but the witness server has a separate file that points to one DAG member as the most updated copy of the DAG cluster quorum data.

 When a DAG has an odd number of members, it uses Node Majority quorum mode.
 In this mode, each DAG member gets a vote, and each member's local system disk is used to store cluster quorum data.

 It is possible to manually assign specific DAG members with weighted quorum votes.
-Doing so is not recommended in most circumstances and should only be done after direct consultation with Microsoft support.
+Doing so isn't recommended in most circumstances and should only be done after direct consultation with Microsoft support.

 Datacenter Activation Coordination mode

 Microsoft best practices call for DAC mode to be activated on any DAG that has two or more members and uses continual replication.
-The only cases where DAC mode for a DAG is not recommended would be if the administrator was using a third-party replication tool.
+The only cases where DAC mode for a DAG isn't recommended would be if the administrator was using a third-party replication tool.